-However, we all know that it takes a long time for someone's teaching to become famous.
-Famous teachers get known through their students, and the process of training the students to the point where their reputation defines the reputation of the teacher takes a long, long time.
-So why was it, how was it that he taught with authority?
-The question becomes especially meaningful when we consider that Capernaum was one of the most important towns in Galilee, being the site of a major toll or tax booth, a customs checkpoint on the road between Ptolemais and Damascus, at the border of Antipas' territory.
-This was no little small-town synagogue in which Jesus taught, so why did his teaching have such an impact?
+However, when we pause to reflect for a moment that fame seldom comes immediately; we recognize that it takes a long time for someone's teaching to become famous.
+Famous teachers become known through their students, and the process of training the students to the point where their reputation defines the reputation of the teacher takes a long, long time.
+So why was it, how was it, that Jesus is described as teaching with authority?
+The question becomes even more intriguing when we consider that Capernaum was one of the most important towns in Galilee, being the site of a major toll or tax booth, a customs checkpoint on the road between Ptolemais and Damascus, at the border of Antipas' territory.
+This was no little small-town synagogue in which Jesus taught - this was a major worship centre in a large, multinational, multicultural city - so why did his teaching have such an impact?

-Mark shows us the answer to that question with the 'inner' story, an incident in which Jesus performs a classic exorcism.
-Jesus is confronted by a man with an unclean spirit, Mark tells us, but it becomes immediately clear that it is the unclean spirit who is both in control of the man and doing the confronting with Jesus.
+Mark provides the answer to that question with the 'inner' story, an incident in which Jesus performs a classic exorcism.
+Jesus is confronted by a man with an unclean spirit, Mark tells us, but it becomes immediately clear that it is the unclean spirit who is in control of the man and actually doing the confronting with Jesus.
 In a short struggle that sounds a lot like a scene from a Steven Segal movie the ugly spirit challenges Jesus, Jesus orders the unclean spirit to both shut up and come out, and it does, kicking and screaming.
-Yeee, wahh! - and Jesus wins.
+Badda bing, badda boom -

+Jesus wins!
 Jesus not only wins, Jesus clearly wins.
-Jesus easily wins with a simple command even while teaching, just as if handling an unruly student (ah, yes, that would usually have been me!).
-This was no knock-down, drag-em-out fight filled with tension, with the spectators wondering who will win.
+Jesus easily wins with a simple command even while teaching, just as if handling an unruly student (and, yes, that would usually have been me!).
+This was no long, knock-down, drag-em-out fight filled with tension and with spectators wondering eagerly watching who will win.
 This was a quick one-two-three clash between titanic forces that was over in the blink of an eye, hardly disturbing the assembled congregation in the synagogue, and with Jesus the clear winner.

-Mind you, the issue of the man with the unclean spirit in the synagogue raises some questions, not the least of which is how did he get in?
+Mind you, the issue of the man with the unclean spirit in the synagogue raises some questions, not the least of which is how did he even get into the synagogue?
 Synagogue worship called for ritualistic purity - one could neither enter nor participate in worship if one was 'unclean', so the unclean spirit must not have been noticeable in the man, or he would never have been allowed into the synagogue.